 We shouldn’t use the adjective “logical” as a reward for people who think like we do.
 Nor can we dismiss the views of others we oppose by simply naming their statements as “emotional.”

 There was perhaps a time when a person might appear to be saying something insightful about another’s errant thoughts by selling them short as “emotional rants.”
 But the judgment is now mostly a cop out: usually an attempt to dismiss another’s ideas as not worthy of serious consideration.
-Most of us have an image of emotion is the wayward and undisciplined child that parents could never control.
+Most of us have an image of emotion as the wayward and undisciplined child that parents could never control.

 Gray L. Dorsey, “Symbols: Vehicles of Reason or of Emotion?” in Lyman Bryson, Louis Finkelstein, R. M. McIver, and Richard McKeon (Eds.), Symbols and Values: An Initial Study (New York: Cooper Square, 1964), p.
 445.

-Katharine Seelye, “Tragedy From Last Season Lingers in Lake George, New York Times, April 21, 2017, p.
+Katharine Seelye, “Tragedy From Last Season Lingers in Lake George,” New York Times, April 21, 2017, p.
 A24.